Understanding Postpartum Depression

 Pregnancy and the birth of a new baby should be a joyous event in a mother’s life.
 While mild bouts of depression and pregnancy often go together, it is always best to err on the side of caution if these feelings last longer than a couple of weeks.

 If you or a woman you love is not feeling herself and needs to speak with someone about feelings of depression, please call us today.
 We have a women’s program designed to treat the unique needs of women who suffer from substance abuse and mental health disorders.
-Destination Hope: The Women’s Program is a full service alcohol abuse, drug addiction, and women’s health treatment facility in Florida for women who suffer from substance abuse and co-occurring disorders.
+Destination Hope is a full-service alcohol abuse, drug addiction and health treatment facility in Florida for men and women who suffer from substance abuse and co-occurring disorders.